simonjulianl/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message giving a brief explanation of each command term and the ability to copy the link to the user guide for more information.
+Shows a message giving a brief explanation of each command term with formatting and the ability to copy the link to the user guide for more information.

 ![help message](images/helpMessage.png)

+**Note:**

+This is just a basic guideline on how to use commands.
+Making use of error messages from invalid commands or following the link to the user guide would give you a better understanding .

 Format: `help`